X901/Schedule-Background-Task-New/README.md

 You can check if it finish uplouded by watching the counter on main screen it will become 0 if it uplouded every images also you can check the firebase storage to see if there is any image did uplouded

-### Notice ! :
-we cannot know how and when exactlly the background will happend. sometime happend immediately sometime after a while this depend on my testing

 ### Prepare to use the Demo :
 - The frist thing you need to do is change the `Bundele ID` to unique id